Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

 \subsection{CBS-GPT Model}

-Transformer\cite{vaswaniAttentionAllYou2017} is a class of deep learning models that has exhibited excellent performance in various tasks, such as natural language processing (NLP)\cite{Radford2018ImprovingLU,Radford2019LanguageMA, Brown2020LanguageMA} and computer vision\cite{Liu2021}.
-We incorporate the masked self-attention mechanism and feed-forward neural network of transformer to build our CBS-GPT model.
+Transformers \cite{vaswaniAttentionAllYou2017} are a class of deep learning models that have exhibited excellent performance in various tasks, such as NLP \cite{Brown2020LanguageMA} and CV \cite{Liu2021}.
+We incorporate the masked self-attention mechanism and feed-forward neural network to build our CBS-GPT model.

+\textbf{Patching.} Firstly, the input waveform is preprocessed by standardization, which facilitates the model in capturing waveform information more effectively:

-\textbf{Patching} Firstly, each input waveform $x^{i}$ is divided into non-overlapping patches, and we refer to each patch as a "token" here.
-The number of tokens depends on the length of each patch and the total length of the waveform.
-For all three types of signal sources, we have an input waveform with 4,200 sampling points, which is segmented into 1,050 tokens, and each token has a length of 4.
-Prior to patching, the input waveform is preprocessed by Z-score normalization, which facilitates the model in capturing waveform information more effectively:
+where $s=\{s_i|i\in [0, N)\}$ represents the input waveform, $\mu=\text{mean}(s)=\frac{1}{N}\sum_{i=1}^N s_i$ and $\text{std}(s)=\sqrt{\frac{\sum_{i=1}^N (s_i -\mu)^2}{N}}$ represent the mean and standard deviation of the waveform, respectively.
+The standardization centers the original data to a mean of 0 and a standard deviation of 1, which makes features have equal weight in various analyses and is more suitable for machine learning algorithms that are sensitive to feature scales.
+Then, $I=\{x_i|i\in [0, N)\}$ is divided into non-overlapping patches, and we refer to each patch as a "token" here.
+In our 20:1 extrapolation experiment for example, we have an input waveform with $N=4200$ sampling points, which is segmented into $num=1,050$ tokens, and each token contains $4$ points.
+Each token is treated as a vector, after patching, the standardized waveform $I$ is processed into the input matrix $I^{'} \in \Bbb R^{[1050, 4]}$.